 What is an assurance report?

-- monitoring – user experience surveys, verifying annual reports and records, and thematic reviews;
+monitoring: user experience surveys, consulting annual reports and records, and thematic reviews;

 public engagement: discussion groups, opinion survey, user shadowing sessions;

 engagement with organisations: feedback meetings, workshops, complaints and investigations.

 The Commissioner’s aim in publishing an annual assurance report is to give an independent view, based on robust evidence, in order to:

 inform Welsh speakers about the extent to which public organisations provide services for them, and about the quality of those services;